Mullwarchar Hill Walk

 Distance: About 12 miles, 10 hours

-Loch Doon is situated about 3 miles east of the town of Dalmellington, 18 miles east of Ayr.
+Loch Doon is 3 miles east of the town of Dalmellington, 18 miles east of Ayr.
 The car park, as seen below, is just over 1 mile east of Dalmellington next to the road signed A713 to Castle Douglas & Dumfries.
 From here, it is about two miles to Loch Doon Dam, about seven miles to Loch Doon Castle on the far southwest side of the loch.

 The area has a popular riverside walk and four hill ranges with hills from 1,500 ft to 2,766 ft.
 Five hills are above 2,500 feet, known as Corbetts.